nsat/space-services-user-guide/Fundamentals.md

 1. **Analyze** received data

 ## Execution Environment
 The satellite hosts multiple Linux computers ("payloads") with each managing specific hardware (i.e. cameras, transceivers or GPUs).
-Spire provides a persistent isolated execution environment for the customer to upload files to and run applications.
+Spire provides a persistent isolated execution environment for the user to upload files to and run applications.
 An output provides a way to downlink files.
 A local agent provides a REST API to interact with the satellite bus (i.e. for telemetry or attitude control), as well as an SDK.

 ## Satellite Bus
-The satellite bus is a broad name given to the many systems on the satellite that support a customers activities.
-Spire maintains the satellite bus, which includes powering systems on and off, charging batteries, station-keeping, communicating with the ground (and other satellites), running the schedule, and executing customer applications on the payloads.
+The satellite bus is a broad name given to the many systems on the satellite that support a users activities.
+Spire maintains the satellite bus, which includes powering systems on and off, charging batteries, station-keeping, communicating with the ground (and other satellites), running the schedule, and executing user applications on the payloads.

 ## Windows
 A window is a reserved period of time on a specific satellite for an activity.
 Windows are placed in the schedule.
 Different window types reserve different hardware and require exclusive access to different things, i.e. attitude control.
-Customer reservations are represented as types of windows too.
+User reservations are represented as types of windows too.

 ### Contact Windows
-A contact is a type of window, and is a one or two-way radio transmission between a satellite and a ground-station, or between two satellites (inter-satellite links).
+A contact is a type of window created by Spire, and is a one or two-way radio transmission between a satellite and a ground-station, or between two satellites (inter-satellite links).
 The purpose of a contacts is broad, but includes time for maintenance, schedule synchronization and the transfer of data, logs and telemetry.
-Spire schedules contacts for its exclusive use - customer code is not made aware of these contacts.
-Customers may schedule their own contacts between satellites.
+Spire schedules contacts for its exclusive use - user code is not made aware of these contacts.
+Users may schedule their own contacts between satellites (ISL), but not between a satellite and ground station.

 ### Payload Windows
 Each payload type (i.e. `SDR`, `Sabertooth` or `IPI`) has a [corresponding window](https://developers.spire.com/tasking-api-docs/#supported-windows) to execute applications in.
-Customers schedule payload windows via the [Tasking API]().
+Users schedule payload windows via the [Tasking API]().

 ## Satellite Schedule
 The list of windows for each satellite is held in a schedule.
-The schedule contains all windows, both for contacts and customer activities.
+The schedule contains all windows, both for contacts created by Spire and for user activities.
 The schedule is synchronized with the satellite at each contact.

 ## Scheduling Time on a Payload